seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **FRIAR PETER**
 I know him for a man divine and holy;
 Not scurvy, nor a temporary meddler,
-As he’s reported by this gentleman;
+As he's reported by this gentleman;
 And, on my trust, a man that never yet
 Did, as he vouches, misreport your grace.